bi-graph/Bigraph/README.md

   """
   df, df_nodes = import_files()
   G = make_graph(df)
-  pr.aa_predict(G)  # Here we have called Adamic Adar method from predict module
+  pr.aa_predict(G)  # Here we have called Adamic Adar method from bigraph module

 ```
 or you can run evaluation methods directly which calls its peer method automatically